YJGene0806/BMRF_Code/ReadMe.txt

 [Performance_Criteria.R file]
 The "Performance_Criteria.R" file is the function for calculating the performance of estimating network structure by our proposed methods.
-By utilizing this function, one can generate the those commonly used criteria when presenting estimation accuracy, such as F1-score, MCC score, etc.
+By utilizing this function, one can generate those commonly used criteria when presenting estimation accuracy, such as F1-score, MCC score, etc.